 Land in the southern portion of Area 2A has been identified as a Future Investigation Area.
-This designation seeks to provide certainty regarding the location for residential growth beyond the 10 year horizon of the structure plan.
+This designation seeks to provide direction regarding the potential location for residential growth beyond the 10 year horizon of the structure plan.

 The future development potential of this land will determined by investigations into the following matters: